simonjaeger/adx-ado-audit/README.md

 # Introduction
 In this repository you will find a way to setup your build and release pipeline in Azure DevOps (Azure Pipelines) to use source control for your Azure Data Explorer functions.
 Any commands for your Azure Data Explorer database within CSL files can be used, although this reference is tested for functions.

+This reference uses the Azure Data Explorer Commands utility task for Azure Pipelines.
+This must be enabled in your tenant, and can be acquired from the Visual Studio Marketplace: [https://marketplace.visualstudio.com/items?itemName=Azure-Kusto.PublishToADX](https://marketplace.visualstudio.com/items?itemName=Azure-Kusto.PublishToADX).

 ## Build

 As part of your build pipeline, the script file [pre-deploy.sh](pre-deploy.sh) will run to process the CSL files (located in [/src](/src)) with your Azure Data Explorer commands.
 The script will capture environment variables from Azure DevOps and create a record of the ingestion